Food and Business Related Entertainment

 Section 6.0 Meals Purchased for Business Related Entertainment

-University related entertainment charges/meals purchased for business related entertainment
+University related entertainment charges/meals purchased for business related entertainment include business

-For payments made on Sponsored accounts:
+For payments made on Sponsored Projects:

 In special situations, such as all day seminars or meetings, food, beverage, or meal cost may meet the three criteria of allowable, allocable and reasonable to the specified sponsored project.
-The faculty member can use sponsored accounts to pay for these costs if he/she provides written justification of the business purpose of the expenditures and how they relate to the specific sponsored project.
+The faculty member can use sponsored project funds to pay for these costs if he/she provides written justification of the business purpose of the expenditures and how they relate to the specific sponsored project.
 The written justification should include the purpose of the meeting, list of attendees, a formal written agenda, and the beginning and end times of the meeting.
 To be allowable, the following items must be provided:

-Additional guidance is provided by the following Federal Sponsors at the following
+Additional guidance is provided by the following Federal Sponsors at the following web sites:

 Examples of allowable food charges: